Brett-Tanner/Journal/2024/May_24.md

   - [x] DB setup required & how to do it
     - e.g. creating the DB, migrating, adding a user to log in with
 - Add wiki notes on transferring domain
-- [] Try getting dockerized app running on KU account
+- [x] Try getting dockerized app running on KU account
+  - IT WORKED FIRST TRY!
+Just remember to add an S3 bucket name or it'll crash
-- [] Backup the DB in every way possible
+- [x] Backup the DB in every way possible
+  - Copied latest snapshot, figured out how to share, will export to S3 tomorrow morning
-- [] Switch the domain registrar to Cloudflare
+- [x] Switch the domain registrar to Cloudflare

+## May 16th

+### Materials

+#### CSV Upload

+- [] Include correcting an invalid record in upload system specs

+### Event Site

 #### In-office tasks

+- IT WORKED FIRST TRY!
+Just remember to add an S3 bucket name or rails server will crash
+- [] Try creating an S3 bucket specifically for each app
 - [] Share the latest RDS snapshot with the P-UP account
 - [] Spin up a new version with the shared snapshot on the PUP account and get it working
   - [] Verify accounts still exist and are accessible